1, 4 ½ – 5 pound fresh chicken (or one chicken carcass with meat left on the bone)

 3 large soft chicken bouillon cubes

-1, 2 lb. bag carrots, peeled and cut into 1” pieces
+1, 2 pound bag carrots, peeled and cut into 1” pieces

 ¼ cup fresh parsley, chopped